Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Overview of NLP in Practice

 \subsection{Visualization Software}

 Another approach to gather insights on political debates is to visualize them, in order to navigate through conversations and explore different aspects visually.
-In the following we describe tools that analyze conversation through visualization.
+In the following we describe tools that analyze conversation through visualization.\\

+\emph{\textbf{DebateVis}}~\citep{9331282} is a discussion visualization tool that helps non-expert users to navigate and analyze transcripts of political debates.
+It can, e.g., be used in preparation for elections to inform voting decisions.
+Given the transcript for a debate, DebateVis provides the user with an interaction graph, marking the mentions of other candidates and topics in the discussion. \\

+\emph{\textbf{LiteMap}} is a tool that collects, visualizes, analyzes, and summarizes the content of online discussions across different platforms~\citep{10.1145/3461564.3461584}.
+LiteMap helps to gather ideas and pro and contra arguments from public debates.
+The tool incorporates a booklet function to save web content and a website to create and share argument maps.\\

-\paragraph{Opinion Space} \citep{10.1145/1753326.1753502} is another tool that enables users to collect and visualize opinions online.
+\emph{\textbf{Opinion Space}}~\citep{10.1145/1753326.1753502} is another tool that enables users to collect and visualize opinions online.
 Comments are depicted as dots on an interactive map, with nearby dots representing similar opinions and distant dots representing dissimilar opinions.
-The interface of Opinion Space should counteract problems of typical list based discussion forums, in which users tend to lose the overview.
+The Opinion Space interface should counteract the problems of typical list-based discussion forums, in which users tend to lose track of the discussion.\\

-\paragraph{ThreadReconstructor} presented by \citet{el2018threadreconstructor}, is a tool to reconstruct threads and untangle conversations in large online discussions.
-The tool is specialized on transcripts of discussions in online forums, where no threaded reply structure is given.
+\emph{\textbf{ThreadReconstructor}}, presented by \citet{el2018threadreconstructor}, is a tool to reconstruct threads and untangle conversations in large online discussions.
+The tool is specialized on transcripts of discussions in online forums, where no threaded reply structure is given.\\

-\paragraph{VisArgue} is a visualization toolbox to further analyze and visualize political debates, by \citet{ElAssady2016VisAr-37650}.
-It combines different tools, e.g., the lexical episode plots to cluster and visualize the most significant terms of a conversation and ConToVi for an analysis of the specific patterns of participants.